-Although hybrid map systems have been studied extensively before, the types of maps that can be constructed simultaneously via mobile robots has not been comprehensive enough.
-Thus this work aims to fill this gap.
+Although hybrid mapping systems have been studied extensively before, the types of maps that can be constructed simultaneously by a mobile robot have not been comprehensive enough.
+Thus, this work aims to fill this gap.